-- A.1.
-Areas of Special Biological Significance (ASBS) are defined in the Water Quality Control Plan for Ocean Waters of California (California Ocean Plan) as "those areas designated by the State Water Resources Control Board (State Water Board) as ocean areas requiring protection of species or biological communities to the extent that alteration of natural water quality is undesirable." - A.2.
-The California Ocean Plan prohibits the discharge of waste to an ASBS. - A.3.
-The California Ocean Plan authorizes the State Water Board to grant an exception to California Ocean Plan provisions where the Board determines that the exception will not compromise protection of ocean waters for beneficial uses and the public interest will be served. - A.4.
-On March 20, 2012, the State Water Board adopted Resolution 2012-0012 (amended by Resolution 2012-0031) which contained a general exception to the California Ocean Plan for discharges of stormwater and non-point sources (ASBS Exception).
-This resolution also contains the Special Protections that are to be implemented for discharges directly to an ASBS.
-Resolution 2012-0012 (as amended by Resolution 2012-0031) is hereby incorporated by reference and construction stormwater dischargers discharging directly to an ASBS must comply with its requirements. - A.5.
-This General Permit requires dischargers who have been granted a California Ocean Plan exception for discharges to an ASBS to comply with the requirements contained in the Special Protections.
+A. Areas of Special Biological Significance (ASBS)

+- 1. ASBS are defined in the California Ocean Plan as "those areas designated by the State Water Resources Control Board (State Water Board) as ocean areas requiring protection of species or biological communities to the extent that alteration of natural water quality is undesirable." - 2.
+The California Ocean Plan prohibits the discharge of waste to ASBS. - 3.
+The California Ocean Plan authorizes the State Water Board to grant an exception to Ocean Plan provisions where the Board determines that the exception will not compromise protection of ocean waters for beneficial uses and the public interest will be served. - 4.
+On March 20, 2012, the State Water Board adopted Resolution 2012-0012 (amended by Resolution 2015-0033 on May 6, 2015) which contained a general exception to the California Ocean Plan for discharges of stormwater and nonpoint sources (ASBS Exception).
+This resolution also contains the Special Protections that are to be implemented for discharges directly to ASBS.
+Resolution 2012-0012 is hereby incorporated by reference and construction stormwater dischargers discharging directly to ASBS must comply with its requirements. - 5.
+This General Permit requires dischargers who have been granted an Ocean Plan exception for discharges to ASBS to comply with the requirements contained in the Special Protections.
 These requirements are contained below.

-B. ASBS NON-STORMWATER DISCHARGES
+B. ASBS Non-Stormwater Discharges

-- B.1.
-The term "ASBS Non-Stormwater Discharges" means any waste discharges from a municipal separate storm sewer system (MS4) or other NPDES permitted storm drain system to an ASBS that are not comprised entirely of stormwater. - B.2.
-Only the following ASBS Non-Stormwater Discharges are allowed, provided that the discharges are essential for emergency response purposes, structural stability, slope stability, or occur naturally: - a.
+- 1. The term "ASBS Non-Stormwater Discharges" means any waste discharges from a municipal separate storm sewer system (MS4) or other NPDES permitted storm drain system to an ASBS that are not comprised entirely of stormwater. - 2.
+Only the following ASBS Non-Stormwater Discharges are allowed, provided that the discharges are essential for emergency response purposes, structural stability, slope stability or occur naturally: - a.
 Discharges associated with emergency firefighting operations.

-b.
-Foundation and footing drains.

-- c.
-Water from crawl space or basement pumps. - Hillside dewatering. - e.
+- b.
+Foundation and footing drains. - c.
+Water from crawl space or basement pumps. - d.
+Hillside dewatering. - e.
 Naturally occurring groundwater seepage via a storm drain. - f.
-Non-anthropogenic flows from a naturally occurring stream via a culvert or storm drain, as long as there are no contributions of anthropogenic runoff. - B.3.
-Authorized ASBS Non-Stormwater Discharges shall not cause or contribute to a violation of the water quality objectives in Chapter II of the California Ocean Plan nor alter natural ocean water quality in an ASBS. - B.4.
-In the San Clemente Island ASBS, discharges incidental to military training and research, development, test, and evaluation operations are allowed.
+Non-anthropogenic flows from a naturally occurring stream via a culvert or storm drain, as long as there are no contributions of anthropogenic runoff. - 3.
+Authorized ASBS Non-Stormwater Discharges shall not cause or contribute to a violation of the water quality objectives in Chapter II of the Ocean Plan nor alter natural ocean water quality in an ASBS. - 4.
+At the San Clemente Island ASBS, discharges incidental to military training and research, development, test, and evaluation operations are allowed.
 Discharges incidental to underwater demolition and other in-water explosions are not allowed in the two military closure areas in the vicinity of Wilson Cove and Castle Rock.
-Discharges must not result in a violation of the water quality objectives, including the protection of the marine aquatic life beneficial use, anywhere in the ASBS. - B.5.
-In the San Nicolas Island and Begg Rock ASBS, discharges incidental to military research, development, testing, and evaluation of, and training with, guided missile and other weapons systems, fleet training exercises, small-scale amphibious warfare training, and special warfare training are allowed.
+Discharges must not result in a violation of the water quality objectives, including the protection of the marine aquatic life beneficial use, anywhere in the ASBS. - 5.
+At the San Nicolas Island and Begg Rock ASBS, discharges incidental to military research, development, testing, and evaluation of, and training with, guided missile and other weapons systems, fleet training exercises, small-scale amphibious warfare training, and special warfare training are allowed.
 Discharges incidental to underwater demolition and other in-water explosions are not allowed.
 Discharges must not result in a violation of the water quality objectives, including the protection of the marine aquatic life beneficial use, anywhere in the ASBS.

-C. ASBS COMPLIANCE PLAN
+C. ASBS Compliance Plan